sindhujasankararaman/Repeat-Customer-Rate-Analysis-using-Power-BI/README.md

    - Enhance loyalty programs, personalized offers, and customer lifecycle engagement to reduce dependence on a single marketing channel.
    - Use marketing spend strategically to amplify retention campaigns and customer engagement.

+5. **Leverage Regional Insights for Targeted Growth**
+   - Invest in region-specific analytics to tailor marketing and sales approaches.
+   - Double down on North’s upward momentum and allocate marketing resources to sustain growth.

+6. **Continuous Monitoring & Performance Tracking**
+   - Track repeat purchase rates, regional sales, and marketing ROI quarterly to detect shifts in performance.
+   - Adjust marketing spend dynamically based on effectiveness to optimize sales outcomes.